mjdall/mjdall-ps/README.md

     * ./script/deploy -p
 * ~~Make it routable locally without going to localhost:8000~~
 * Look into hosting via an s3 bucket
+* Figure out the best file structure for styled components
+* Figure out the main layout so it's designed for adding new pages
+* Fix the width and height being slighly too big

 ## ~~Framework Planning~~
 * ~~[Next JS](https://nextjs.org/)~~